geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 ## Conclusion

-QTribu chat is like having a virtual coffee corner, where technical discussions meet geographer jokes (the kind that only insiders find funny).
-So why not install QTribu chat today and turn your QGIS experience into a collaborative adventure?
+QChat is like having a virtual coffee corner, where technical discussions meet geographer jokes (the kind that only insiders find funny).
+So why not install QChat today and turn your QGIS experience into a collaborative adventure?
 After all, who said mapping had to be boring?
-With QTribu chat, every map becomes a shared story, and every project an opportunity to laugh together.
+With QChat, every map becomes a shared story, and every project an opportunity to laugh together.
 Ready to map and chat?